shanep/shanep.github.io/docs/teaching/vscode-tips-and-tricks.md

 ::: info
 This section is optional and is provided for students who wish to develop remotely.
-You are not required to develop remotely, all the homework assignments can be done on the CS lab machines in person.
+You are not required to develop remotely, all the homework assignments can be done on the CS lab machines in the CCP building.

+Your professor or teaching assistant can not provide tech support for personal machines.

 :::